aws/aws-graviton-getting-started/transition-guide.md

 1. [Optional] Start by watching [re:Invent 2020 - Deep dive on AWS Graviton2 processor-powered EC2 instances](https://youtu.be/NLysl0QvqXU), which will give you an overview of the Graviton2-based instances and some insights on how to run applications depending on their operating system, languages and runtimes.
 2. [Optional] Keep on learning by watching[re:Invent 2020 - The journey of silicon innovation at AWS](https://www.youtube.com/watch?v=Yv3B_Zey83Y)to better understand Amazon long-term commitment to innovate with custom silicon.
-3. Familiarize yourself with the [Getting started with AWS Graviton](https://github.com/aws/aws-graviton-getting-started) guide which will act as a useful reference throughout your workload transition.
+3. Get familiar with the rest of this [Getting started with AWS Graviton repository](https://github.com/aws/aws-graviton-getting-started) which will act as a useful reference throughout your workload transition.

 **Step 2 -  Explore your workload, and inventory your current software stack**

 Before starting the transition, you will need to inventory your current software stack so you can identify the path to equivalent software versions that support Graviton2.
 At this stage it can be useful to think in terms of software you download (e.g. open source packages, container images, libraries), software you build and software you procure/license (e.g. monitoring or security agents).
 Areas to review:

-* [Operating system](https://github.com/aws/aws-graviton-getting-started/blob/main/os.md), pay attention to specific versions that support Graviton2 (usually more recent are better)
+* [Operating system](os.md), pay attention to specific versions that support Graviton2 (usually more recent are better)
 * If your workload is container based, check container images you consume for Arm64 support.
 Keep in mind many container images now support multiple architectures which simplifies consumption of those images in a mixed-architecture environment.
 See the[ECR multi-arch support announcement](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/) for more details on multi-arch images.
 * All the libraries, frameworks and runtimes used by the application.
 * Tools used to build, deploy and test your application (e.g. compilers, test suites, CI/CD pipelines, provisioning tools and scripts).
 Note there are language specific sections in the getting started guide with useful pointers to getting the best performance from Graviton2 processors.
 * Tools and/or agents used to deploy and manage the application in production (e.g. monitoring tools or security agents)

-Remember: the [Getting started with AWS Graviton](https://github.com/aws/aws-graviton-getting-started) guide provides all the details to get the most out of Graviton2-based instances.
 As a rule the more current your software environment the more likely you will obtain the full performance entitlement from Graviton2.

 For each component of your software stack, check for Arm64/Graviton2 support.
 A large portion of this can be done using existing configuration scripts, as your scripts run and install packages you will get messages for any missing components, some may build from source automatically while others will cause the script to fail.
 Pay attention to software versions as in general the more current your software is the easier the transition, and the more likely you’ll achieve the full performance entitlement from Graviton processors.
 If you do need to perform upgrades prior to adopting Graviton2 then it is best to do that using an existing x86 environment to minimize the number of changed variables.
 We have seen examples where upgrading OS version on x86 was far more involved and time consuming than transitioning to Graviton2 after the upgrade.
 For more details on checking for software support please see Appendix A.